Sybreed

-Sybreed (a portmanteau of "synthetic" and "breed") was a Swiss industrial metal band from Geneva.
+Sybreed (a portmanteau of "synthetic" and "breed") is a Swiss industrial metal band from Geneva.
 The band was founded in 2003 by vocalist Benjamin Nominet and guitarist Thomas "Drop" Betrisey.
-Sybreed disbanded in 2013 when Nominet departed from the group.
+Sybreed disbanded in 2013 when Nominet departed from the group, and reunited in 2025.

 History

 The band was founded by Thomas "Drop" Betrisey (guitar) and Benjamin Nominet (vocals) after their previous band Rain broke-up.
-The pair wanted a band that unified their common predilection for metal and electronic music.
 They recruited Luis "Burn" Da Silva Cruz on bass and Alex Anxonnia on drums to record their debut album, Slave Design, produced by Drop and Claude Lander.
 Slave Design was released on 7 September 2004 through Reality Entertainment/Caroline Distribution.
 In early 2006, the band uploaded a song entitled "Emma-Zero" to its MySpace page; this song would appear on Antares under the name "Emma-O".
 Drummer Alex Anxonnia departed Sybreed in February 2006, citing musical and personal differences; Anxonnia would form the industrial death metal band Etna in 2007, which became Breach the Void in 2009.
 Dirk Verbeuren was hired as a session musician that April to record the drums for the band's then upcoming album, which would be Antares.
 Antares was recorded and mixed throughout 2006 and was released on 1 October 2007 through Listenable Records.

-Kevin Choiral joined the band in 2009 as its permanent drummer.
+Kevin Choiral joined the band in 2006 as its permanent drummer.
 Around the same time, bassist Luis "Burn" Da Silva Cruz left the band and was replaced by Stéphane Grand.
 Sybreed's first release with this new line-up was the EP A.E.O.N. and was released on 21 July 2009 through Listenable.
 The EP featured the songs "A.E.O.N." and "Human Black Box", which would appear on the band's third studio album The Pulse of Awakening, along with three remixes of the song "Emma-O", which originally appeared on Antares.
-The band's third studio album, The Pulse of Awakening, was released later that year on 16 November and was mixed by Rhys Fulber, known mainly for his work with Fear Factory and Front Line Assembly.
+The band's third studio album, The Pulse of Awakening, was released later that year on 16 November.
 The song "Doomsday Party" was released for free download for the video game Rock Band on 7 April 2010.